 Hydrangeas that bloom on new wood set their flowering buds on the current season’s growth.
 Because their flowers come from new growth from the base of the plant, they can be pruned almost any time of year, except summer.
-Most gardeners recommend pruning these types of hydrangeas in the late winter or very early spring when you can best see the branch structure.
+Most gardeners recommend pruning these types of hydrangeas in late winter or very early spring when you can best see the branch structure.

 Considered the crème de la crème of all the varieties that bloom on new wood, Hydrangea arborescens Annabelle is what is called a ‘smooth’ hydrangea.
 Smooth hydrangeas are known for their giant white blooms and are native to the southeastern United States.

 Distinctive white blooms of Hydrangea ‘Annabelle’

-What makes Annabelle so special is that it not only produces enormous, pure white blooms from June to August, but also stays compact, growing to just 3 to 5 feet tall and wide.
+What makes Annabelle so special is that it not only produces enormous, pure white flowers from June to August, but also stays compact, growing to just 3 to 5 feet tall and wide.
 At first glance, it can be hard to tell this cultivar apart from other white-blooming hydrangeas.
 However, a number of gardeners go by this golden rule: Annabelle flowers open lime green in early summer, change to bright white mid-summer and then switch back to light green in late summer before turning tan in the fall.

 ‘Incrediball’ features 12″ flower clusters and blooms on new wood

 Panicle hydrangeas bloom on new wood

 Panicle hydrangeas (Hydrangea paniculata) also bloom on new wood.
 Like Annabelles, they can be pruned in late winter or early spring.
 Cut them to the ground or to just a few feet above the soil depending on the size plant you want to maintain.
 The best known of the panicle hydrangeas include PeeGee and Limelight.

 When they were first introduced from Holland in the early 2000’s, Limelight hydrangeas took the garden world by storm.
 Featuring enormous, football shaped clusters of flowers, the shrubs performed great in full sun (although for best color, they require some shade).
 Limelights keep their beautiful celadon color all summer long before aging slowly to pink and finally shades of dusty red and burgundy in the fall.